avast/scala-server-toolkit/example/mdoc/monix-catnap.md

 monitoring of the circuit breaker.
 There is an implementation for Micrometer in `sst-monix-catnap-micrometer` module.

-All of this is tied with http4s HTTP client in the `sst-http4s-client-monix-catnap` module so in practice you want to use `Http4sClientCircuitBreakerModule` which wraps any `Client[F]` with a `CircuitBreaker` and adds logging/metrics.
+All of this is tied with http4s HTTP client in the `sst-http4s-client-monix-catnap` module so in practice you want to use `Http4sClientCircuitBreakerModule` which wraps any `Client[F]` with a `CircuitBreaker` (it is recommended to have an enriched `CircuitBreaker` with logging and metrics - see `CircuitBreakerModule` companion object methods).
 However the most important feature of the enriched circuit breaker is that any HTTP failure (according to `HttpStatusClassifier`) is converted to an exception internally which triggers the circuit breaking mechanism.
 Failing server is not overloaded by more requests and we do not have to wait for the response if the server is failing anyway.